zchee/golang-wiki/ErrorValueFAQ.md

   - Also use this pattern to check whether an error implements an interface.
 (This is one of those rare cases when a pointer to an interface is appropriate.)
   - Rewrite a type switch as a sequence of if-elses.

-## What formatting verb should I use to display errors?

-It depends who you expect to see the error message, and why.

-- If you are displaying an error so someone can diagnose a problem in your code, use `%+v` to display the maximum amount of detail.
-For example, an error that indicates a bug in your program should be displayed (or at least logged) with `%+v`.

-- If the person who sees the error message is unlikely to know or care about modifying your program, you probably want to use `%v` (or, equivalently for errors, `%s`).
-For example, an error reading a file from a command-line program should probably be displayed with `%v`.

 ## I am already using `fmt.Errorf` with `%v` or `%s` to provide context for an error.
 When should I switch to `%w`?

 It's common to see code like